-57 Title II of the E-Gov Act is reproduced at 44 U.S.C. § 3501 note.
+57. Title II of the E-Gov Act is reproduced at 44 U.S.C. § 3501 note.

-Other federal laws impact the content of federal agency PIAs, including the Federal Records Act, which imposes obligations to address retention, disposal, and labeling of information.
+58. Other federal laws impact the content of federal agency PIAs, including the Federal Records Act, which imposes obligations to address retention, disposal, and labeling of information.

-Act "and other laws relevant to the protection of the privacy of an individual."
+- Privacy Policy-Federal agency websites must post a privacy policy that, consistent with the Privacy Act, describes what information is being collected (including automatic collection) and why, how the information will be used and who it will be shared with, what notice and opportunity for consent individuals have with regard to collection and sharing of the information, how the information will be secured, and what rights the individuals have under the Privacy Act "and other laws relevant to the protection of the privacy of an individual."
 The privacy policy must be clearly labeled, written in plain language, and easy to access in terms of location, machine readability, and accessibility to persons with disabilities.
-Like PIAs, privacy policies must be reviewed and updated as needed to reflect changes in practices.

-• Confidential Collection of Statistical Information: Title V of the E-Gov Act, enacted as the Confidential Information Protection and Statistical Efficiency Act of 2002 (CIPSEA),59 protects individuals and organizations who provide information to federal agencies for statistical purposes under a pledge of confidentiality by making sure that agencies secure the information, do not disclose it in identifiable form, and do not use it for non-statistical purposes.
+Like PIAs, privacy policies must be reviewed and updated as needed to reflect changes in practices. - Confidential Collection of Statistical Information-Title V of the E-Gov Act, enacted as the Confidential Information Protection and Statistical Efficiency Act of 2002 (CIPSEA), protects individuals and organizations who provide information to federal agencies for statistical purposes under a pledge of confidentiality by making sure that agencies secure the information, do not disclose it in identifiable form, and do not use it for non-statistical purposes.
 CIPSEA potentially applies, for example, to online and offline surveys conducted by federal agencies and their contractors if they are represented as being confidential and for statistical purposes.
 Disclosure of individually identifiable information covered by CIPSEA is a felony.